How does it work

 Please note that as a minimum requirement, you need WPHelpDesk version 1.2.10 (or higher) installed.
 If you are not on that (or a higher) version, please update WPHelpDesk before continuing.
 The add-on will work with Ninja Forms version 3.3.7 and above.
 Although it will work with some older versions as well, it is always advised to use the latest version.

 How to configure Ninja Forms to submit tickets to WPHelpDesk

 From the Ninja Forms interface, either create a new form or edit an existing one.
 Click on the Advanced tab, then on Display Settings, and expand the Advanced section at the right of the screen.

 Then, scroll down at the bottom of the Advanced section, locate the “WPHelpDesk Ticket Form” option, and enable it.

 The next step is to associate the form fields to their corresponding fields in WPHelpDesk.
 This will ensure that all required information is sent to the ticket during form submission.

 As a minimum requirement, your form needs to include the following four fields:

-These can be labelled in any way you want (e.g. “Name” can be called “Your name”), that will not affect the ability to map them to WPHelpDesk.
+These can be labelled in any way you want (e.g. “Name” can be called “Your name”) and will not affect the ability to map them to WPHelpDesk.

-Please note that all four fields need to be mapped to their respective fields in WPHelpDesk, otherwise the ticket will not be created.
+Please note that all four fields must be mapped to their respective fields in WPHelpDesk, otherwise the ticket will not be created.

 To map a field, click on it to open its settings, then expand the WPHelpDesk section and select the WPHelpDesk field you want to associate it with.